rescript-lang/rescript-compiler/slides/Haskell_meetup.md

 - Elm/PureScript:
-  - Both generates readable code and support strutural types
+  - Both generate readable code and support structural types
   - PuresScript is pure, while OCaml allows both imperative style and OO style and also OO FFI
   - BuckleScript have *different backends* and frontends